 return {"error": "Rate limit reached", "retry_after": format_datetime(reset_time)}

-For applications serving multiple users through a single Grok-3 API integration:
+If your product serves multiple users over a single Grok-3 integration:

 class Grok3ResourceManager: